AMReX-Codes/amrex/CONTRIBUTING.md

 ### Submit a Pull Request

-A Pull Request (PR) is the way to efficiently visualize the changes you made and to propose your new feature/improvement/fix to the AMReX project.
+A Pull Request is the way to efficiently visualize the changes you made and to propose your new feature/improvement/fix to the AMReX project.
 Right after you push changes, a banner should appear on the Github page of your fork, with your `<branch_name>`.